 From its founding, Brandeis University's Sociology Department has been a distinguished small department with a distinct culture.
 Our culture links the key normative questions of democracy, social justice, and the good life to the critical traditions of European and American social thought and Chicago School methods of rich ethnographic fieldwork in communities and institutions.
 The graduate program's goal has been to oblige students to formulate questions of social and analytical importance in "big picture" terms and submit these questions to the test of rigorous qualitative research.
-Our graduate program strives to promote conceptual vitality, autonomous thinking, engagement with the empirical world, and critical analysis.
-Our program boasts four pillars of expertise: Gender and Feminist Studies, Medical Sociology, Politics and Social Change, and Theory and Methods.
+Read more about our programs on the department's website.
+Application instructions can be found below.

-M.A.
-Sociology and Women's and Gender Studies: February 1
+MA in Sociology and Women's, Gender, & Sexuality Studies: February 1

 To apply for the program, you need to submit:

-- Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
-For more information, visit Frequently Asked Question page;
+Transcripts from all universities and colleges attended must be uploaded to your application; do not send official transcripts to our office.
+Official transcripts sent prior to an offer of admission will be destroyed.
+For more information, visit Frequently Asked Questions page.

-- Two or three letters of recommendation, submitted online.
-Four letters of recommendation are required for the Joint Ph.D. in Sociology and Social Policy (one of which must be from the student's current program director).
-Three letters of recommendation are required for the joint Ph.D. program in NEJS and Sociology.
+Letters of recommendation, submitted online.
+Four letters of recommendation are required for the Joint PhD in Sociology and Social Policy (one of which must be from the student's current program director).
+Three letters are required for all other programs.

-- A statement of purpose indicating your reasons for undertaking graduate study.
+A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the sociology program and your objectives in undertaking this program.
-Doctoral applications should clearly outline their research interests and how they would complement those of the faculty.
-Master's applicants should discuss their plans for their academic and professional career and how the Graduate School will help them attain their goals.
+Doctoral applicants should clearly outline their research interests and how they would complement those of the faculty.
+Master's applicants should discuss their plans for their academic and professional career and how the degree will help them attain their goals.

-- A critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.
+An academic writing sample not to exceed 35 double-spaced pages; the 35-page maximum may consist of a single academic essay or two shorter essays of approximately equal length.

 For a more comprehensive description of application requirements, please visit Frequently Asked Questions.